GhostESP-Revival/GhostESP/README.md

 ## Disclaimers

 Ghost ESP is intended solely for educational and ethical security research.
 Unauthorized or malicious use is illegal.
-Be sure to familiarize your local laws, and always obtain proper permissions before conducting any network tests.
+Familiarize yourself with your local laws, and always obtain proper permission before conducting any network tests.

-> **Note:** this is a detached fork of [Spooky's GhostESP](https://github.com/Spooks4576/Ghost_ESP) which has been archived and not in development anymore.
+> **Note:** this is a detached fork of [Spooky's GhostESP](https://github.com/Spooks4576/Ghost_ESP), which has been archived and is no longer in development.

-For guidelines on using the GhostESP name and logo, please see the [Brand Guidelines](https://ghostesp.net/brand-guidelines).
-Brand assets are available at [ghostesp.net/brand-assets](https://ghostesp.net/brand-assets).
+For guidelines on using the GhostESP name and logo, see [BRAND GUIDELINES](BRAND_GUIDELINES.md).

 Interested in becoming an official partner?
 Email `partners@ghostesp.net`.